President Millard Fillmore Library Bylaws

 The City Council constitutes the Governing Board of the President Millard Fillmore Library.

-- The Mayor appoints, with the advice and consent of the City Council, a library advisory board .
+1. The Mayor appoints, with the advice and consent of the City Council, a library advisory board.

-- The City Recorder administers care and custody of all library matters, including the building, under policy established by the City Council.
+5. The City Recorder administers care and custody of all library matters, including the building, under a policy established by the City Council.

 B. ADVISORY BOARD

-The library advisory board shall consist of not more than nine members as defined in city ordinance, plus liaison and alternate members.
+The library advisory board shall consist of not more than nine members as defined in the city ordinance, plus liaison and alternate members.
 One member shall be a member of the Fillmore City Council.
-East Millard towns which have paid user fees for their residents may have a one-year liaison appointed as a member to the library advisory board.
-All advisory board members, including the member of the City Council are voting members; however, only regular board members residing in Fillmore may serve as chairman.
+East Millard towns that have paid user fees for their residents may have a one-year liaison appointed as a member of the library advisory board.
+All advisory board members, including the member of the City Council, are voting members; however, only regular board members residing in Fillmore may serve as chairman.
 Alternate Library Board Members will vote only when their vote is needed to have a voting quorum.
 Duties of the advisory board shall include but not be limited to:

-- Plan and help carry out library fund raising activities, library activities and programs, and public relations events.
+2. Plan and help carry out library fundraising activities, library activities and programs, and public relations events.

-- Approve titles of library book proposed purchases; recommend priority needs for board fund raising and grant monies for city council budget consideration.
+3. Approve titles of library book proposed purchases; recommend priority needs for board fundraising and grant monies for city council budget consideration.

 The library director shall be the Library Department Head and shall be appointed by the Mayor with the advice and consent of the City Council, and be directly accountable to the City Recorder.
 The library director shall be subject to the policies of Fillmore City.